Honda Element Insurance Rates

 Rates are averaged for all Honda Element models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Honda Element Insurance
+How to Find the Cheapest Honda Element Insurance

-- Insureds who may need higher liability limits will pay about $520 every year to go from a minimum limit to 250/500 limits
+- Drivers who want more liability protection will pay around $520 per year to go from a low limit to the 250/500 level

 Shopping for Honda Element insurance rates is one of the best ways to reduce rates.
 It will also help you discover how much does a new Honda Element cost in comparison to an older model, such as a 2010 model.